Stockholm is an amazing city, and one that I get asked about a lot, having spent so much time there, and got married there too, no less!

 Hermans trädgårdscafé – Fjällgatan 23B, 116 28 Stockholm, Sweden

 Hermans is an all-you-can-eat buffet with a difference – it is entirely vegetarian and vegan.
-Above the door as you enter is a big sign emblazoned with “Give peas a chance”.
+Above the door, as you enter is a big sign emblazoned with “Give peas a chance”.
 The food at Hermans is always of an amazing standard, with a great variety of different dishes made fresh daily by their somewhat hippy staff (it sits underneath a yoga studio).
 In addition to delicious and nutritious grub, the location, sat on cliffs overlooking Gröna Lund theme park (info below) and the island of Djurgården is a treat of an evening.
 In the summer you can hear the screams from the roller coasters drifting over the water, as you enjoy your healthy food in their lovely shady garden.
 Blissful!

 Fosch – Löjtnantsgatan 8, 115 50 Stockholm, Sweden

 Based in the University district, Fosch is a heavily French-influenced bakery selling incredible Freedish / Swench (not sure which of those titles is best!) patisserie, including their Paris-Stockholm – a take on the iconic Paris-Brest choux pastry, filled with hazelnut praline and creme mousseline.
 One word: NOM.
-Also available are raspberry brioches and cinnamon rolls, as well as french breads and homemade chocolate slabs.
+Also available are raspberry brioches and cinnamon rolls, as well as French bread and homemade chocolate slabs.
 It’s worth the trip to sample baked goods as fine as these.

 Ulriksdals trädgårdscafe – Slottsträdgårdsvägen 8, 170 79 Solna, Sweden